romabaz/snake_game/README.md

 2. Reduce clip size (50 pixels?) - done
 3. Add food textures
 4. Fix bug: when speed is 3 everything is broken
-5. Fix bug: when randomly quickly changing directions everything is broken (try to do that with speed 1)
+5. Fix bug: when randomly quickly changing directions everything is broken (try to do that with speed 1) - done
-6. Fix bug: when clicked 2 different direcrions simultanuosly
+6. Fix bug: when clicked 2 different direcrions simultanuosly - done